langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

 ```

 ### folders
-Store all available folders, but not bookmark folders, sorted by recency from old to most recent.
+Store all available folders, sorted by recency from old to most recent.
 Every folder is unique.
 Example:
 ```